Paweł Szefernaker

-Paweł Maciej Szefernaker (/pl/; born 27 February 1987) is a Polish politician who served as Minister of the Interior and Administration in the Third Cabinet of Mateusz Morawiecki From 27 November to 11 December 2023.
+Paweł Maciej Szefernaker (Note: /pl/) (born 27 February 1987) is a Polish politician who served as Minister of the Interior and Administration in the Third Cabinet of Mateusz Morawiecki from 27 November to 13 December 2023.
 He also served as Secretary of State in the Chancellery of the Prime Minister of Poland from 2015 to 2018.
 He is also a Member of the Sejm, of the VII, IX and X cadency. and used to head the Law and Justice Youth Forum.
 Szefernaker was included on the New Europe 100 list.